GValiente/pocket-tensor/README.md

-# PocketTensor
+# pocket-tensor

-PocketTensor is a [Kerasify](https://github.com/moof2k/kerasify) fork designed for running trained Keras models from a C++ application on embedded devices.
+pocket-tensor is a [Kerasify](https://github.com/moof2k/kerasify) fork designed for running trained Keras models from a C++ application on embedded devices.

 ## Design goals